TaTo30/vue-pdf/docs/guide/props.md

 Required: `false` <br />
 Default: `null`

-Allows to choose which annotations display on page, the following options are available:
+Allows you to choose which annotations are displayed on the page.
+The following options are available:

 *  `Link`
 *  `Text`